raul23/pyebooktools/README.rst

 General options for organizing files
 """"""""""""""""""""""""""""""""""""
 All `general options <#general-options>`__ affect the ``organize`` subcommand.
-However, these are the general options that you will used the most:
+However, these are the general options that you will probably used the most:

 * `-d, --dry-run`_
 * `--sl, --symlink-only`_